pablomagro/techtales/source/_posts/Prompts.md

 ![Leonardo AI](https://cdn.leonardo.ai/users/a9c4fb87-7f37-4197-a753-5a3ba06ebb13/generations/1af1965c-d1bc-489a-bf08-ac58a8cd46f0/RPG_40_Design_a_black_and_white_template_for_kids_White_backgr_0.jpg "Gucci Young Woman")

+## How to generate beautiful shots

+Use the prompt below to generate a picture of an elderly Spanish woman with a dog in Leonardo:

+    Medium-full shot of an elderly Spanish woman with deep wrinkles and a warm smile, petting a golden retriever in Retiro park, wearing a bright pastel floral blazer made of linen, sun glasses, natural afternoon light reflecting off her eyeglasses, shot on Agfa Vista 200, side-angle view, 4k --ar 16:9 --stylize 1000 --v 5

 ---
-# AI tools to supercharge your productivity
+# 🧠 AI tools to supercharge your productivity

 ## [AI Scout](hhttps://aiscout.net/) - AI Directory
 Free AI tool directory featuring hundreds of AI tools across dozens of categories, empowering businesses, developers, students, and freelancers to easily discover and compare the latest AI apps.